ElektraInitiative/PermaplanT/README.md

 ## Goals

-The overall goals of the app is to enable planning:
+The overall goals of the app are to enable planning:

 1. for a good yield, while
-2. providing a diverse and fully functioning ecosystem.
+2. providing a diverse and fully functioning ecosystem, and
+3. creating living spaces for both animals & humans.

-To achieve these two goals the app provides, e.g.:
+To achieve these goals the app provides, e.g.:

 - visual indications for what:
   1. makes sense according to natural constraints